Home > drink matcha

-It’s later arrival than most other teas (where the leaves are strained off and just the brewed liquor is drunk) is no surprise when we consider that milling leaves and preparing a whole new category of tea, where the leaves themselves are drunk within the liquor, really was a major innovation.
+Matcha is a finely milled green tea powder.
+It’s a newer tea compared to most other teas (where the leaves are strained off and just the brewed liquor is drunk) is no surprise when we consider that milling leaves and preparing a whole new category of tea, where the leaves themselves are drunk within the liquor, really was a major innovation.

 Many people in this part of the world are now beginning to hear about this for the first time.
 Others may have consumed it one way or another without knowing it.
 And yet more of us have seen come across it and its ritualistic preparation without having realised it.

 Grade is important when we consider how we’ll use the matcha.
 There are two distinct ways of preparing traditional matcha – thin and thick.
 As the name suggests, thin matcha is very watery.
 Thick matcha is a much stronger mix and a higher grade matcha makes more of a difference in a thick preparation.
 Also, some choose to depart from tradition and sweeten the matcha itself, or less controversially serve it with a sweet or candy on the side for after.
 Furthermore, matcha is becoming increasingly popular as a baking and general food ingredient with it being used to flavour dishes as varied as cakes, ice-cream and even pasta.
 In contrast to a neat cup of thick matcha, baking requires only the most affordable matcha.
 Another piece of good news for budding chefs keen to try matcha; it’s a great way of winning over all but the most ardent green tea detractors.

 There are two ways of preparing matcha for drinking: thick (濃茶 koicha) and thin (薄茶 usucha).

 Prior to use, matcha can be sieved in order to break up any clumps that maybe in the tea.